diskerror/Typed/README.md

 * Silently cast data assigned to non-public properties in the most obvious way when input member to *assign*, or *merge* is of a different type than the corresponding local property.
 * Recognize classes inherited from **AtomicInterface** to manage their values internally.
 * Handle special cases of members/properties that are objects with an option for handling NULL assignments.
-* Implement “toArray” to return a deeply transformed standard associative array.
+* Implement “toArray” to return a deeply transformed data structure to a standard associative array.
-* Appropriately handle being passed to *serialize* and *json_encode*.
+* Return proper return values and types for *json_encode* and *bsonSerialize*.
 * Accept another object, associative or indexed array, and assign the input values to the appropriate members.
     * Copy each field or property item by item.
     * Copy indexed array by position.
     * Map alternate names to proper names.
-    * Reset single property or entire object's members to their initValue values.
+    * Clear all values without rebuilding the object.

 The users' class properties must be declared as "protected" or "private" for this contract to work.
 The names for the properties must follow the naming convention that the intended "public" members must not start with an underscore.
 This borrows from the Zend Framework property naming convention of protected and private property names starting with an underscore.

 If a non-public property has no type then it is assumed to accept any type and null values.
 If a property has no type but has been assigned an initial value then the type will be assumed to be of the initial value.

-Even more complex examples can be found int the "tests" directory.
+Even more complex examples can be found in the "tests" directory.

 # TypedArray